-Although they’re strong, powerful dogs, they can melt into mush when you pet them.
-They can be your kids’ best friends.
+Although they’re strong and powerful dogs, they can melt into mush when you pet them.
+They can also be your kids’ best friends.
 They’ll protect your family and work hard to please you if you raise them properly.
 If you’re in love with the working dog breed, you might have trouble choosing between these two dogs because they have similar characteristics.
-They also make a popular cross breed.
+They also make a popular crossbreed.

 Do you want to know what it’s really like to own a Rottweiler vs. German Shepherd?
 Keep reading to learn more about these outstanding purebreds.
-Many of our readers have strong things to say about each breed and how their families have been impacted for the better.
+Many of our readers have strong things to say about each breed and how they have impacted their families for the better.